 Community Supported Agriculture, commonly known as CSAs or Farm Shares, began here in Massachusetts at Indian Line Farm in 1985.
 CSAs are a direct partnership between a farmer and community members who purchase “shares” of the harvest before the start of the growing season.
 This support helps farmers with the up-front cost of buying seeds and equipment and minimizes the impact that extreme weather can have on a farm’s bottom line.
 When the farm has a good season members benifit from an abundance of fresh produce.
 When the season is bad the farm is protected from disaster by the support of its members.
 By carefully choosing which CSA you belong to members can rest assured knowing the food you’re buying is the best for your health and our environment.

-SEASON – Through our farm and a partnership with The Farm School, members will enjoy 20-weeks of organic vegetables picked and delivered to the Hillside at the peak of freshness and flavor from June through October.
+SEASON – Through a partnership with The Farm School, members will enjoy 20-weeks of certified organic vegetables picked and delivered to the Hillside at the peak of freshness and flavor from June through October.

 CHOOSE ONLY WHAT YOU LIKE – Rather than providing you with a box of pre-selected items from the farm, we offer a market-style CSA.
 We pack as much variety into our crop plan as possible, planning weekly harvests of up to 20 types of vegetables at the height of the season.